 Some people feel using cayenne pepper is inhumane.
 I personally would not use this for my cats.
-However, I just want to lay out all the options for you, so am including this because maybe you want to deter stray cats from your outdoor orchids and plants.
+However, I just want to lay out all the options for you, so I am including this because maybe you want to deter stray cats from your outdoor orchids and plants.
 I have heard of people using cayenne pepper in this manner.

-You can sprinkle a small amount of cayenne pepper on the edges of the leaves to deter cats from coming near your orchid.
+You can sprinkle a small amount of cayenne pepper on the edges of the leaves to discourage cats from coming near your orchid.
 However, be aware that if cayenne pepper gets into cat’s eyes, or the cat’s paws and then it licks its paws, the cat will be in distress.
 Ingesting the cayenne pepper will cause severe intestinal discomfort for the cat.
-This is why some may feel that the use of cayenne pepper is cruel and inhumane.
+This is why some people may feel that the use of cayenne pepper is cruel and inhumane.

 Though the idea is that the mere scent of cayenne pepper should deter cats from coming closer, some curious cats will investigate further.
 Some cats might sniff up or lick the cayenne pepper.
 Keep this in mind before you use cayenne pepper, especially if your cat tends to be very curious.